 For further information on the Strategic Plan on Youth, please also consult 1.3 - National youth strategy.

 Youth Worker Certification

 In the German-speaking community, youth workers require a bachelor's degree in the socio-educational field.
 Most of them have studied as an A1 educator or social worker.
 However, their training remains very broad.
 There is no specific training to meet the needs of young people and the youth sector.
 The government of the German-speaking Community would therefore like to create a specific training or training modules for youth workers.

-Consequently, an Erasmus+ funded project was initiated, the purpose of which was to develop a job training for youth workers in the German-speaking Community (DG).
-Starting point of the project was a noticeable shortage of qualified youth workers in the DG, which the Government wants to tackle within its Regional Development Concept “Living East Belgium - 2025".
+Consequently, an Erasmus+ funded project was initiated, the purpose of which was to develop a job training for youth workers in the German-speaking Community.
+Starting point of the project was a noticeable shortage of qualified youth workers in the German-speaking Community, which the Government wants to tackle within its Regional Development Concept “Living East Belgium - 2025".
 The development of a professional training has to meet certain criteria in order to ensure that the certificate issued to the participants upon successful completion of the training meets the standards of the National Qualifications Framework.
-This will ensure the recognition of the certificate outside the youth sector of the DG (target qualification level was initially level five, but was adjusted to level six during the course of the project), particularly on European level.
+This will ensure the recognition of the certificate outside the youth sector of the German-speaking Community (target qualification level was initially level five, but was adjusted to level six during the course of the project), particularly on European level.